jupyter/jupyter/docs/source/migrating.rst

 Jupyter splitting out from IPython means that the locations of some files have moved, and Jupyter projects have not inherited everything from how IPython did it.

-The ``jupyter migrate`` command copies several of these files to their new homes.
+When you start your first jupyter application, the relevant configuration files are automatically copied to their new Jupyter locations.
+The configuration files in their IPython locations no longer affect Jupyter, so if you edit your existing config file and it is not having the desired effect, this is the likely cause—you are editing the old location of a file, rather than the file that is actually loaded.

 Quick reference
 ~~~~~~~~~~~~~~~

-A quick reference for common locations of relocated files.
+A quick reference for common locations of relocated files. **These
+should all be automatically copied to their new locations.**

 Configuration files
 ^^^^^^^^^^^^^^^^^^^